-Using the reported Mineral Resources, open pit mine designs, production schedules and adequate Modifying Factors to account for mining dilution and ore recovery, the Chapada mine technical team estimate the Mineral Reserves.
-Based on this, the Measured and Indicated Mineral Resources within the final pit designs at Chapada are classified as Proven and Probable Mineral Reserves.
+Using the reported Mineral Resources, appropriate NSR cut-off value for Mineral Reserves, and adequate Modifying Factors to account for mining dilution and ore recovery, the Chapada Mine technical team developed open pit mine designs and production schedules to estimate the Mineral Reserves.
+Based on the final mine plan and the economic analysis results, the Measured and Indicated Mineral Resources within the final pit designs at Chapada are classified as Proven and Probable Mineral Reserves.